ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 to truly ensure that the benefits outweigh added complexity.

 Microservices are a subset of service-oriented architecture where each service is as the name suggests very small.
-There are system implementations with thousands of microservices, each of them only a few lines of code. at said, you do not need to have thousands of microservices to experience the benefits of a service-oriented architecture.
+There are system implementations with thousands of microservices, each of them only a few lines of code.
+That said, you do not need to have thousands of microservices to experience the benefits of a service-oriented architecture.
 Even breaking out a system into four or five smaller services, in the right circumstances, can provide major improvement to code health.

 You may have heard that microservices are the only good architecture pattern; this is untrue.
 The perception stems from the fact that many monoliths are poorly designed or haven t received the attention and investment